-Kristen Bell, Idina Menzel, Josh Gad, Jonathan Groff and more return to Arendelle for Frozen 2.
-From the release date to the trailer - here's everything we know so far about the sequel...
+Kristen Bell, Idina Menzel and more return to Arendelle for Frozen 2.
+From how to watch in the UK to hidden Disney Easter eggs - find out everything you need to know about the sequel.

-With the first Frozen film making more than $1billion worldwide, fans are eagerly awaiting the second installment, so we can reunite with Anna, Elsa, Olaf, Kristoff and the gang (not forgetting Sven!)
+The first Frozen film made more than $1billion worldwide, so fans eagerly awaited the second installment to reunite with Anna, Elsa, Olaf, Kristoff and the gang.

 First look trailer: Get a glimpse right here!

-Frozen 2: From Kristen Bell to Josh Gad - cast in a nutshell
+The Frozen 2 cast: From Kristen Bell to Josh Gad

 The main cast of the first Frozen film reunite for the sequel, with Kristen Bell (The Good Place, Veronica Mars) back as Princess Anna, and Broadway star Idina Menzel returning as Queen Elsa.